Holi0317/pullsize/README.md

 threshold = 0 # Add a threshold=0 for smallest label
 ```

+## Branching model and worker environment

+- PR should target `main` branch, where it will deploy to `beta` environment and
+  test on this repository
+- If it's stable enough, I'll tag the main branch with a date to release to the
+  hosted bot

 ## Deployment (self hosting)

 This means forking this repository and host the bot within your CloudFlare
 account.
-Most likely, restricting the github app to only be available in the
+Most likely, restricting the GitHub app to only be available in the
 organization.

 ### Step 1: Initial deploy

-We will use github action to deploy this app into CloudFlare.
+We will use GitHub action to deploy this app into CloudFlare.

 1. Fork this repository
 2. Create a CloudFlare account if you don't have one yet